abanoub-refaat/CS306-Operating-Systems/README.md

 - ✅ Where you can install the **emu8086** emulator
 - ✅ How registers work in assembly
 - ✅ The basic Arithmetic instructions (ADD, SUB, MUL, and DIV)
-- ✅ Defining variables in assembly
+- ✅ Defining variables in assembly and arrays

-More topics will be added as the course progresses! 🚀
+- ✅ Conditions in Assembly
+- ✅ External Libraries